7 Different Types of Cloud Computing Structures

 Cloud Platform as a Service, provides networked computers running in a hosted environment, and also adds support for the development environment.

-- PaaS offerings generally support a specific program language or development environments.
+- PaaS offerings generally support a specific program language or development environment.

-- Deploying your app in this environment, you can take advantage of dynamic scalability, automated database backups without need to specifically code for it.
+- Deploying your app in this environment, you can take advantage of dynamic scalability, and automated database backups without the need to specifically code for it.

-- PaaS are billed as an additional cost on top of the IaaS charges.
+- PaaS is billed as an additional cost on top of the IaaS charges.

 - Examples of PaaS are Google App Engine, Cloud Foundry, Engine Yard Etc.